UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

     1. Identify the relevant pins on the cable, for instance using the manual of your mainboard or [Wikipedia](https://en.wikipedia.org/wiki/ATX#Power_supply).

        > **Warning**
        > Double check whether the diagram shows the socket or the cable before cutting any cable!
 The diagrams in the manual typically show the pins on the mainboard-side socket, not on the cable/plug side.
+You can identify this by matching the shapes (squared or rounded) of the pins or receptacles shown with the plug you want to cut.

         Assuming the 24-pin ATX power supply connector, the pins are (i) four 3.3 V cables on pins 1, 2, 12 and 13, (ii) five 5 V cables on pins 4, 6, 21, 22 and 23 and (iii) two 12 V cables on pins 10 and 11.